IBM-Cloud/terraform-provider-ibm/website/docs/r/cos_bucket_lifecycle_configuration.markdown

  Nested scheme for `abort_incomplete_multipart_upload`:
   - `days_after_initiation` - Number of days after which incomplete multipart uploads are aborted.

+ Nested scheme for `filter`:
+  - `prefix`- (Optional) Prefix identifying one or more objects to which the rule applies.
+  - `tag`- (Optional) Key-value map of resource tags.
+  - `object_size_greater_than`- (Optional) inimum object size to which the rule applies.
+Value must be at least 0 if specified.
+  - `object_size_less_than`- (Optional) Maximum object size to which the rule applies.
+Value must be at least 1 if specified.

  ## Import IBM COS lifecycle configuration